dignityofwar/digbot/docker/README.md

 ## Restarting the bot

 When you make changes, you'll have to restart the bot.
-To do this, simply stop the script (usually `control + c` or `cmd + c` on Macs) then `docker-compose up` again.
+To do this, simply stop the script (usually `control + c` or `cmd + c` on Macs) then `docker-compose up --build` again.

-## Regarding npm install & changing node dependencies

-If you change any npm dependencies, the containers require to be rebuilt.
-To do this, run this command: `docker-compose up --build`.
-This will tell Docker to rebuild the image.

 # Database

+(This section is somewhat legacy from the old project, we need to decide what we are going to do regarding the database)

 Firstly, you need to download a MySQL database client, e.g. MySQL Workbench (https://dev.mysql.com/downloads/workbench/ - scroll to bottom).